Theodor Reuss: Meeting Aleister Crowley

 In 1914, at the outset of World War I, Reuss left England and returned to Germany.
-He worked briefly for the Red Cross in Berlin, then, in 1916, moved to Basle, Switzerland.
+He worked briefly for the Red Cross in Berlin, then, in 1916, moved to Basel, Switzerland.
 While there, he established an "Anational Grand Lodge and Mystic Temple" of O.T.O. and the Hermetic Brotherhood of Light at Monte Verità, a utopian commune near Ascona founded in 1900 by Henri Oedenkoven and Ida Hofmann, which functioned as a center for the Progressive Underground.
 On January 22, 1917, Reuss published a manifesto for this Anational Grand Lodge, which was called "Verità Mystica."
 On the same date, he published a Revised O.T.O.
 Constitution of 1917 (based in a large part on Crowley's 1913 Constitution of the M.M.M.), with a "Synopsis of Degrees" and an abridgment of "The Message of the Master Therion" appended.
 Reuss held an "Anational Congress for Organising the Reconstruction of Society on Practical Cooperative Lines" at Monte Verità August 15–25, 1917.
 This Congress included readings of Crowley's poetry (on August 22) and a recitation of Crowley's Gnostic Mass (on August 24).
 On October 24, 1917, Reuss Chartered an O.T.O.
 Lodge, "Libertas et Fraternitas" in Zürich.
 This Lodge later placed itself under the Masonic jurisdiction of the Grand Lodge Alpina of Switzerland.

 In 1918, Reuss published his German translation of Crowley's Gnostic Mass.
 In a note at the end of his translation of Liber XV, he referred to himself as, simultaneously, the Sovereign Patriarch and Primate of the Gnostic Catholic Church, and Gnostic Legate to Switzerland of the Église Gnostique Universelle, acknowledging Jean Bricaud (1881–1934) as Sovereign Patriarch of that church.
 The issuance of this document can be viewed as the birth of the Thelemic E.G.C. as an independent organization under the umbrella of O.T.O., with Reuss as its first Patriarch.